 You can get up-close to our lemur family in their walk-through enclosure in Discover Madagascar

 from 10.30am – 3.30pm.

-The red-bellied lemur is native to eastern Madagascar.
+The red-bellied lemur comes from eastern Madagascar.
 They live in primary and secondary rainforests at medium to high altitudes.

-The red-bellied lemur is classified at vulnerable.
-The main threat that they face is habitat loss with almost 90% of the eastern rainforest in Madagascar being destroyed since humans have lived on the island.
+The red-bellied lemur is classified as Vulnerable.
+The main threat they face is habitat loss with almost 90% of the eastern rainforest in Madagascar being destroyed since humans have lived on the island.
 The forests are mainly being destroyed by slash-and-burn farming, logging and mining.
 In some areas, there is also the threat of hunting.

 You can learn more about the red-bellied lemurs' conservation status on the IUCN Red List of Threatened Species website